You are hereShould I start my cannabis plant with seeds or clones?

 - You can purchase feminized seeds from a seed bank which means you will get 100% females and don't have to worry about male marijuana plants

-- You can now easily make your own feminized (all-female) seeds at home by crossing two female marijuana plants which will also allow you to create your own strains without having to worry about male plants.
+- You can make your own feminized seeds (which produce all-female plants, so every plant makes buds) at home by breeding together two known female marijuana plants.
+This technique allows you to create your own strains without having to worry about male plants.
 Why are male marijuana plants bad?

 - Hybrid vigor: there is evidence that the first generation of hybrid plants will grow about 25% faster and have higher yields than plants from clones.
 This is especially pronounced when the cross is between two different strains.
 You can purchase F1 (first generation) hybrid cross seeds from seed banks, which will give you plants with pronounced hybrid vigor.